MicrosoftDocs/entra-docs/docs/verified-id/partner-vu.md

 Digital Identity is a link between users who need to access an application and applications that require secure access control, regardless of how users access the system.

-Replace some human interactions with verifiable credentials to enable faster and easier user onboarding.
-For example, for a user or employee to create, or remotely access, an account use a Verified ID with Digtial Identity to verify identity, without using vulnerable or complex passwords, or the requirement to be on-site.
+To enable faster and easier user onboarding, replace some human interactions with verifiable credentials.
+For example, for a user to create or remotely access an account, use a Verified ID with Digtial Identity to verify identity, without using vulnerable or complex passwords, or the requirement to be on-site.

 Learn more about [account onboarding](./plan-verification-solution.md#account-onboarding).